VCauthon/Summary-Docker/src/docs/6-swarm.md

 Despite all of Swarm's security features, restarting an old manager or restoring an old backup can potentially compromise your cluster.
 For example, a malicious actor with access to an old manager node may be able to re-join it to the swarm and gain unwanted access.

-Fortunately, you can use Swarm's autolock feature to force restarted managers __to present a key before being admitted back into the swarm__.
+Fortunately, you can use Swarm's autolock feature to force restarted managers __to present themselves a key before being admitted back into the swarm__.

-You can autolock new swarms at build time by passing the `--autolock` flag to the docker `swarm init command`.
+You can autolock new swarms at build time by passing the `--autolock` flag to the Docker `swarm init command`.
 For existing swarms, you can autolock them with the `docker swarm update` command

 Here is an example of the output locking our own cluster:
 ```bash